 An autodidact, self-mythologizer and mystic, the works, expressed in a powerfully immediate and emotive style, comprise a compelling visual diary of both Berksoy’s storied career and her vital and turbulent inner world.
 Favorite and significant characters and scenes from operas and plays are depicted, as are, elsewhere, deeply personal and sometimes painful subjects, amongst them; her late mother, the death of her baby sister and the great unrequited love of her life, the avant-garde poet Nâzım Hikmet (1902–1963), persecuted by the Turkish state in the 1940s for his communist beliefs.
 When Berksoy scaled back her music and performance work later in life, she was able to spend more time painting and staged her first solo art show in 1969.
 Since then Berksoy’s visual practice had been increasingly recognized as a major cultural achievement in its own right.

 In recent years the support of key figures such as Robert Wilson, Rosa Martinez and Omar Kholeif has brought Berksoy’s painting to wide, international audience.
 Martinez included 26 of her paintings in the 51st Venice Biennale, 2005.
-Her work has also been included in the 5th Istanbul Biennale (1997), Manifesta 2 (1998), 9th Shanghai Biennale (2012), Frieze Masters (2018) and will feature in the forthcoming Sharjah Biennial 14 (2019) and Louvre’s The Moon exhibition at le Grand Palais (2019).
+Her work has also been included in the 5th Istanbul Biennale (1997), Manifesta 2 (1998), 9th Shanghai Biennale (2012), Frieze Masters (2018), Sharjah Biennial 14 (2019) and Louvre’s The Moon exhibition at le Grand Palais (2019).